sage-etcher/gnumake-c-template/README.md

 ## License

-Copyright 2023 Leaf Software Foundation
+Copyright 2023 Sage I. Hendricks

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.